slashby/fe-training/README.md

   - Feature modules.
 Lazy-loaded feature modules.
   - Debugging Angular app.

-  HOMEWORK: Refactor app structure.
+  > **HOMEWORK:** HOMEWORK: Refactor app structure.
 Create feature modules for TODO list page(s) and for About page.
 Add navigation between TODO and About pages to main app component.
 Use lazy loading for the feature modules.
 Try to debug app using DevTools in Google Chrome.

+***

 4.
   - Dependency injection pattern.
 Dependency injection in angular.
   - Reactive forms.

-  HOMEWORK: create form component to add TODO item (Use reactive form).
+  > **HOMEWORK:** HOMEWORK: create form component to add TODO item (Use reactive form).
 Register a new page with this component.
 Add "Create TODO item" button to TODO list page and navigate to new TODO item page by click.

+***

 5.
   - How Angular sync model and view.
 Zone.js, change detection.